stellarsunset/auto-semver/README.md

 }
 ```

-This plugin adds a transparent Gradle task that will dynamically compute the runtime version of the project based on the
+At configuration time this plugin dynamically computes the runtime version of the project based on the
 last [annotated Git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) in the repo.

 ```bash